exuperian/RedPitayaTutorials/README.md

 Check out our [Tutorials](/Tutorials/HOME_Tutorials/), or links for [Further reading](/References).

+All designs have been tested on the [STEMLab-14](https://redpitaya.com/stemlab-125-14).
+The code should still work on other models, in some cases with minor modifications that we'll try our best to mention.

 If you have any comments or suggestions, you can reach us at:

 [alexander.hodges@oist.jp](mailto:alexander.hodges@oist.jp)